Take count of what you get before paying a big annual fee

 “An annual fee is paid for the upcoming year, so calculate the benefit as you see it in the future,” Coomer says.

-8. Shop around for
+8. Shop around for other cards.

 Now that you’ve done the math on your spending, rewards earnings and perks, peruse the other rewards card offerings.